Jackzmc/sourcemod-plugins/README.md

 ### l4d2_vocalize_control
 A very small plugin that simply allows a player to mute another player's vocalizations only for them.
+It only blocks the actual sounds, captions still show, and any follow-up vocalizations continue to play.

 * **Commands:**
   * `sm_vgag <player(s)>` - Vocalize gag or ungags selected player(s) for the command activator only